mike-4040/burger/README.md

 Adding this important feature in our roadmap.

 Meanwhile, the user always can contact our friendly customer service at nobody@spam.com.
-We struggle to reply in 24 years.
+We struggle to reply within 24 years.

 ## Additional credits